Why Name Mismatches Get You Denied Boarding (Even Small Ones)

 Your options don’t just depend on the mistake — they depend on when you catch it.

-- Go to a staffed check-in counter immediately (avoid kiosks)
+• Go to a staffed check-in counter immediately.

-- Tell the agent there’s a name mismatch — don’t wait for it to be flagged
+• Tell the agent there is a name mismatch before it gets flagged later.

-- Ask specifically if a same-day name correction or ticket reissue is possible
+• Ask whether same-day name correction or ticket reissue is possible.

-- Have your ID and booking confirmation ready to speed up the process
+• Have your government ID and booking confirmation ready.

-- Allow extra time — these issues can take longer than standard check-in
+• Allow extra time because name issues can take longer than standard check-in.

-At the airport, your only advantage is time — once boarding starts, your options drop fast.
+At the airport, your biggest advantage is time.
+Once boarding starts, your options can narrow quickly.

 Why Airlines Enforce This So Strictly